Thomas Böcker

 Scroll down

 Final Symphony II is a concert series officially licensed by Square Enix, featuring featuring symphonic music from the video games FINAL FANTASY V, VIII, IX and XIII, originally composed by Nobuo Uematsu and Masashi Hamauzu.
-The creator and producer of the world tour is Thomas Böcker.
+The artistic director and producer of the world tour is Thomas Böcker.

 Final Symphony II debuted in Germany in August 2015, performed by the Beethoven Orchestra Bonn, conducted by Eckehard Stier.
 The UK premiere was with the London Symphony Orchestra, which then travelled to Japan for three more concerts with sold-out performances for an audience of 7,000.
 Nobuo Uematsu and Masashi Hamauzu took on the role of presenters for the programmes in Osaka and Yokohama.
 Subsequent performances took place in Finland, Sweden and the Netherlands.